 Come down to the library and write a sentence including the phrase for a chance to win a prize from the HIS Café and win a point for your dragon house.

 What is an idiom?
 An idiom is an expression not defined by the individual words in the phrase.

 Featured book of the week:

-Reading level: Fluent, Grade 3-8
+Reading level Emergent: Grade 3-8

 DiCamillo K., “Because of Winn-Dixie.”
 Candlewick Press.
 Massachusetts, USA, 2004.